 “It taught me how to problem solve in a real-life setting.
 I learned how to not lose my cool, how to delegate.
 By learning what didn’t work, could figure out what did.
 It was an invaluable experience, and despite the frustrations, one that was extremely exciting and rewarding.”

-Megaro has applied to participate in the Harbor Accelerator’s fall class, a 14-week program designed to launch a business.
-She has also been accepted to graduate school, but deferred for a year to work on BlokRok.
+Megaro has been accepted to graduate school, but deferred for a year to work on BlokRok.

 “My hope is that BlokRok grows and is bought out by one of the big lotion power houses like Hawaiian Tropic or Coppertone.
 I’m not certain that I’m a serial inventor, but I do love the challenge and exciting lifestyle of entrepreneurship.
 My dream is to work in international public policy for an organization that focuses on development through innovation.”